inouiw/capacitor-native-google-one-tap-signin/README.md

 ```

 #### 3. Configure
+Authentication is based on cryptographic keys, so you need to create a client ID for each platform in [Google Cloud Console](https://console.cloud.google.com/apis/dashboard).

-You need to provide the plug-in a client ID of type "Web application".
-This client ID is used for the web and android platforms.
-The client ID is passed in the `initialize` call.
+For the web platform, you need to create a client ID of type "Web application".
+When creating the client ID add two "Authorized JavaScript origins".
+One with URI "http://localhost:3000" and one with URI "http://localhost".
+"Authorized redirect URIs" is not needed.
+Copy the generated client ID and pass it in the `initialize` call.
+Note that if you host the app not on localhost or on a different port, you will either need to add more origins or add another client ID.

-For the android platform, you need to create a client ID of type "Android" in the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard), as stated in [One Tap Get started docu](https://developers.google.cn/identity/one-tap/android/get-started).
+For the android platform, you need to create a client ID of type "Android", as stated in [One Tap Get started docu](https://developers.google.cn/identity/one-tap/android/get-started).
 You just need to create that client ID, you do not need to include it in any config.
+It is linked to your app via the package name and SHA-1 signing certificate fingerprint of your app.
+Note that usually the signing certificate for developments builds is different than for app store builds so you will need to create a client ID for development builds and one for app store builds.

 For the ios platform, you need to create a client ID of type iOS in the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard).
 Add the client ID to the  `{your-app}/ios/App/App/Info.plist` file with the key `GIDClientID` (see the demo app for reference).
 When creating the client ID, you will see the "iOS URL scheme" value in the Google Cloud Console.
 Add this also to the `Info.plist` file.